AlGepe/OmniSnippets_JS/docs/omni/onResult/addTextInfo.rst

 With this function you can add text to your calculator in between variables.

 It can be used as explanation for fields, variables...
-It can be used as a customized output or it can be used a way to complement the results and make them more understandable.
+It can be used as a customized output or it can be used as a way to complement the results and make them more understandable.

 This function is a simplified version of :ref:`addHtml<addHtml>` also available in the ``onResult`` context.
 Whenever possible ``addText`` is preferred to ``addHtml`` because it makes it easier to port the calculator to other platforms and languages.